Peter-Vanderhyde/Minecraft-Manager/README.md

 ### Step 4
 **<u>\*Optional\* Customizing the Batch File</u>**
 There are several arguments that can be given in the server run command such as defining memory space for the server, etc. Feel free to add any extra arguments to the `run.bat` file command.
-If the run batch file has not already been created, the program will create it upon starting a world.
+If the `run.bat` file has not been created yet, the program will create it upon starting a world for the first time.

 ### You're all set now.
 Enjoy!